-The project will , through comprehensive internal and external consultation, establish a Vision and a suite of short, medium and long term capital works projects to develop this unique bio-diverse waterway corridor, maximising benefits to the land, the university and the community and will address the following objectives:
+The project has, through comprehensive internal and external consultation, established a Vision and a suite of short, medium and long term capital works projects to develop this unique bio-diverse waterway corridor, maximising benefits to the land, the university and the community.

-- Building partnerships: creating a shared custodianship of this valuable regional asset
+- Building partnerships: Creating a shared stewardship of this valuable regional asset

-- Blurring boundaries: creating new spaces and places for everyone to meet, live, study, work and play
+- Blurring boundaries: Creating new pathways to travel through and new spaces for everyone to meet, live, study,work and play in

-- Improving resilience to severe weather events: remodelling the lakes and moat systems to protect the campus and the region from the extremes of flooding and drought
+- Improving resilience to severe weather events: remodelling the lakes and moat systems to protect our region from the extremes of flooding and drought

-- Respecting cultural heritage: taking a lead from traditional owners and sharing an understanding of the value of our waterways
+- Respecting cultural heritage: taking a lead from local custodians of the land and sharing an understanding of the value of our waterways

-The project is on track to publish a Flood modeling report, Vision and Feasibility Study (suite of short, medium and long term capital works projects) by the end of 2017
+A Flood modelling report, Vision and Feasibility Study (suite of short, medium and long-term capital works projects) were published in January 2018.

 - Creating greater campus amenity